christophknabe/excrep/README.md

 The Central Exception Reporting Sample Application.

+- Demonstrates how to use Central Exception Reporting with various interface frameworks.
+- It was the companion material to a german article about Central Exception Reporting in the [JavaMagazin 11.07 pages 23-27](doc/JavaMagazin11.07p23-27_KnabeHashemi.pdf).
 - It's a little CRUD application for managing clients.
 You can create, edit, list, and delete clients.
 - You can run it in 5 variants:  {Struts|Swing} * {Java|AspectJ} + JavaFX*Java
-- The Struts UI is derived from the Struts Blank application.
-- It was the companion material to a german article about Central Expection Reporting in the JavaMagazin 11.07 pages 23-27.

 What platform does this application now run on?